manoj12ravi/ESP32-DHT11-MQTT/README.md

 Compile and upload the code to your ESP32 board using the Arduino IDE.

 5. Interact via MQTT
-Use any MQTT client to interact with your ESP32 device:

-Publish commands to control the LED.
-Subscribe to temperature and humidity topics to monitor sensor data.
+You can control the LED and receive sensor data by subscribing to or publishing messages on the MQTT topics.

 Example MQTT Commands
-1. Set LED to Red:
+Set LED to Red
 bash
 Copy code
 mosquitto_pub -h broker.mqtt.cool -t "esp32-manoj/led" -m "red"
-2. Set LED to Green:
+Set LED to Green
 bash
 Copy code
 mosquitto_pub -h broker.mqtt.cool -t "esp32-manoj/led" -m "green"
-3. Publish Temperature Data:
+Publish Temperature Data
 bash
 Copy code
 mosquitto_pub -h broker.mqtt.cool -t "esp32-manoj" -m "25.0"
 Troubleshooting
-1. MQTT Connection Issues:
+MQTT Connection Issues:
-Ensure the MQTT broker is reachable, and credentials are correct.
+Ensure the MQTT broker is reachable.
-Verify that the MQTT broker supports anonymous connections or configure user authentication.
-2. WiFi Connectivity:
-Double-check your SSID and password.
+Double-check your WiFi credentials.
-Ensure your router is online and within range.
-3. Sensor Data:
+Sensor Read Errors:
-Verify the DHT11 sensor connections (power, ground, data).
+Verify the DHT11 sensor wiring.
-If readings are inconsistent, try using a pull-up resistor on the data pin.
+Ensure the sensor is functioning properly.
+LED Not Responding:
+Check if correct pins are used.
+Confirm the LED control topic receives messages.
 Future Enhancements
 Add support for multiple sensors.
-Implement secure MQTT connections using TLS.
+Implement more advanced control features, such as dynamic thresholds for LED changes.
-Integrate with cloud services for data logging and visualization.
+Integrate a web interface for easier control and monitoring.
+Use secure MQTT (TLS/SSL) for encrypted communication.